sbowles22/sbowles22.github.io/_pages/about.md

 ---

 My name is Spencer Bowles, and I am a computer engineering student at Purdue West Lafayette.
 I am also pursuing minors in both Physics and Philosophy.
 My main interests are physical computing (or any non-von Neumann computing techniquess), semiconductor workforce development, computer architechture, and algorithms for VLSI/synthesis.
 I am currently working with Dr. Peter Bermel to [efficiently simulate noisy coherent Ising machines (CIMs) for combinatorial optimization](/blog/) through Purdue's SURF program.

+Outside of SURF, I help Dr. Mark Johson with the design track of the Purdue STARS program.
+Additionally, I am working with Dr. Appenzeller on polymorphic logic.